philippberens/lifespan/README.md

 [Philipp Berens](http://www.berenslab.org) and [Tom Wallis](http://tomwallis.info)

 In their paper, Dong et al. claim to provide statistical evidence for an absolute limit to human lifespan.
-Here we re-analyze the data from their central figure and show that it is not suitable to decide between a model where maximum age at death keeps linearly increasing and one where it saturates or declines.
+Here we re-analyze the data from their central figure using model comparison.
+The data from the central figure of the paper provides no support for or against their model of saturation / decline relative to a simple linear increase, but supplementary data recovered from [the Gerontological Research Group](http://www.grg.org/Adams/A.HTM) *does* provide evidence for their model.
+Nevertheless, it would be ultimately more appropriate to model these data using Extreme Value Theory.
+In our opinion, such statistical comparisons should have been part of the Dong et al. paper.

 For a detailed analysis, see our [R report](analysis.md).